velizar92/Web-API-With-Different-Clients/README.md

 # Web-API-With-Different-Clients
-This repository contains one Web API and Console Web Client both written on C#.
+This repository contains one very simple Web API and Console Web Client both written on C#.
+The main purpose of these projects is to demonstrate how can be consumed Web API  from different Web Clients (Console, MAUI, Windows Form).
+Different kind of applications can be attached as a clients to the same API and can consume it.
+For the moment the only avaliable client is the Console Web client.

+Using Swagger can be seen the API documentation. :)

 WebAPI Swagger view: